lpembleton/StAMPP/README.md

 ### Version

 This GitHub responsibility hosts the latest version of StAMPP which may be a pre-alpha/alpha/beta development version.
-Please check CHANGELOG for details.
+Please check NEWS.md for details.

 ---